 Many thanks to the staff at Summitt Village for both Art and Doris's care over past 2 ½ years.

 Please no flowers, in lieu of flowers, donations may be made to American Cancer Society.

 The family has entrusted Fredrick Bros.
 Funeral Home in Theresa, NY with the arrangements.
 A private family ceremony will be held in Sanford Corners Cemetery, Calcium, NY.

 Condolences may be made online at www.frederickbrosfuneralhome.com.

-To plant a tree in memory of Arthur Haggerty, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Arthur Haggerty, please visit Tribute Store

 It is our belief that the funeral profession is not only an occupation, but a calling, and that service is more than thick carpet, shiny hearses and expensive advertising.
 It’s about experience, commitment and trust.